ZiluLiang/Pirate-fMRI_Analysis/scripts/univariate/UnivariateAnalysisPipeline.md

 The following classes of univariate analyses have been performed
 ### Sanity check models
 1. sanity check for navigation task
-   **First-level**: each participants 4D fmri series are modeled with two regressors: stimuli and response. box car functions are used with duration corresponding to acutual stimuli presentation time and actual response time (time participants spent moving the pirate) two T-contrasts are built:
+   - **First-level**: each participants 4D fmri series are modeled with two regressors: stimuli and response. box car functions are used with duration corresponding to acutual stimuli presentation time and actual response time (time participants spent moving the pirate) two T-contrasts are built:
     (1) to test for visual effect: a weight vector of `[1,1]` is used
     (2) to test for motor effect: a weight vector of `[0,1]` is used
-    **Second-level**: each first-level contrast from all participants are selected, group effect is tested using one-sample t-test.
+    - **Second-level**: each first-level contrast from all participants are selected, group effect is tested using one-sample t-test.
 2. sanity check for localizer task
-   **First-level**: each participants 4D fmri series are modeled with two regressors: stimuli and response.
+   - **First-level**: each participants 4D fmri series are modeled with two regressors: stimuli and response.
 Stick functions are used for both regressors. two T-contrasts are built:
     (1) to test for visual effect: a weight vector of `[1,0]` is used
     (2) to test for motor effect: a weight vector of `[0,1]` is used
-    **Second-level**: each first-level contrast from all participants are selected, group effect is tested using one-sample t-test.
+   - **Second-level**: each first-level contrast from all participants are selected, group effect is tested using one-sample t-test.

-### Repetition Suppression models
+### Repetition Supression models
 Repetition supression models for the navigation task modeled three events:
 (1) the stimuli event for trials not preceeded by a response trial
 (2) the motor event in response trial